Keyboard shortcuts

 },

 hoverText controls the text that is displayed when hovering the mouse over the number chips.
+You also have to set the Spot URL in the Lens options:

-Lens POSTs an array of sites (e.g. {"sites": ["berlin", "munich"]}) to the endpoint and expects facet counts in the following format:
+Lens POSTs an array of sites (e.g. {"sites": ["berlin", "munich"]}) to the appropriate Spot endpoint and expects facet counts in the following format:

 {